lauriemerrell/msia423-merrell-copacases/README.md

 * For Docker, environment variables (RDS/MYSQL and S3 credentials) should be created in a .env file in the /src directory.
 This file will be ignored by Git.

 ## Running data acquisition and database creation locally

+Note (added 5/15 after PR originally submitted): To run the code locally, you need to install the packages listed in requirements.txt (in the root directory) or create a virtual environment with those packages installed and run the code in that virtual environment.

 ### 1. Acquire the data

 ### Set your S3 credentials